shafanaS/jenkins-pipeline-artifacts/README.md

     *   Email - In case of any failures in the pipeline, a message will be sent to this email.

 3. Create the stack.
-4. Once the stack is created, find the instance named "WSO2JenkinsInstance" in EC2 instances.
-Get the public DNS(IPv4) address of the instance.
-Now you can log into Jenkins through a web browser using "public DNS(IPv4):8080".
+4. Once the stack is created, in the stack outputs the jenkins URL will be available under "JenkinsManagementConsoleURL".
+Now you can log into Jenkins through a web browser using that URL.
 5. Go Global Jenkins Credentials, and update your AWS credentials (under aws_creds) and WUM credentials (under wum_creds) respectively.
 6. Configure GitHub webhook for the jenkins server.
 Follow the steps given below.
     - Sign in to your GitHub account.